MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-to-geohash-function.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 12/30/2019
+ms.date: 02/03/2020
 ---
 # geo_point_to_geohash()

 Calculates the Geohash string value for a geographic location.

-For more information about Geohash, click [here](https://en.wikipedia.org/wiki/Geohash).
+For more information about Geohash, see [here](https://en.wikipedia.org/wiki/Geohash).

 **Syntax**